It's a journey to the center of the rare earths discovered in Sweden

 Indigenous people are concerned about the impact

 Matti Blind Berg runs a small ranch about 25 miles from Kiruna that has horse trails and a riding school.
-Berg is a member of the Sami people, the main Indigenous group in Sweden, and chairman of the national reindeer herding association.
+Berg is a member of the Sami people, the main Indigenous group in Sweden, and chairman of a reindeer herding association.

 He says Sweden knew about the rare-earth deposits at the LKAB mine for a long time.
 He calls making a big deal of the find now a public relations ploy.